We’ve spent months exploring this incredible country to bring you our list of the absolute best things to do in Japan! Let’s get into it.

 19. Taste The Finest Sushi in Japan!

-Sushi is Japan’s finest and most popular culinary delicacy, which is why every visitor should opt in to try the best one available.
+Sushi is the finest and most popular dish in Japanese cuisine, which is why every visitor should opt in to try the best one available.

-Sushi Dai is one of the best sushi restaurants, where all of its ingredients are completely fresh from the fish market downstairs.
+Sushi Dai is one of the best sushi restaurants, where all of its ingredients are completely fresh from the Tsukiji Fish Market downstairs.

 Here, you’ll be surrounded by plenty of other tourists and locals as it is quite popular.
 You can get food a la carte, but the courses are the recommended way to go.